 Red, burgundy, and a sliver of matte negative space make for one nail look we can't stop staring at.
 You too?
 Use a circle sticker as a stencil at the bottom corner of each nail and follow up with a red base to the tip and a burgundy arch overtop.

 This nude, red, and black manicure is feminine and flirty.
-Needless to say, we're a fan.
+Needless to say, we're fans.
 Use red and nude polishes for the bases, but opt for a nail art pen (like Aotekar's Nail Pen, $15) to create the face and abstract lines for more control.

 Mixed Red Mani

 Can't decide on a design?
-Draw on the good 'ole days in second grade when it was practically a sin to have two nails painted the same.
-These have the creative and carefree spirit of a kid but come out polished, chic, and intentional.
+Embrace the fun philosophy from back in second grade, when it was practically a sin to have two nails painted the same.
+These have the creative and carefree spirit of our childhood memories but come out polished, chic, and intentional.

 Pink is the perfect complement to red, especially if you're planning a Valentine's Day manicure.

 If the past few years have taught us anything about nail looks, it's that the more designs, the merrier.
 That's why we love the look of this pale pink and red cow print mani so much.
 Paired with hollow hearts, it's an unexpected nail look that's quirky and fun.